Vivekrajput20/Chargify/README.md

 ● The app will use Machine Learning algorithms to judge the availability of charging points near a particular location at a future instance.
 # Bugs
-● The frontend is not very pleasing.
+● The frontend is unpleasant.
 ● The feature for marking the private locations friendly is not working properly.
 ● The location is not updated instantaneously so the GPS must be ON for minimum 1-2 minutes.